fsantanna-no/gals/src/kt/README.md

 The actual `dapp` must be implemented by the user of `gals` and communicates with the clients through a simple TCP API to receive and generate events.
+The `dapp` generates local events asynchronously (in read), but which are received back globally and synchronously in all processes (in green).
 We provide a sample `dapp` that just generates random events and dumps the logical ticks in the screen.